thesp0nge/armoredcode.github.io/_posts/2013-04-19-i-dont-if-app-is-unsecure-its-friday-im-in-love.markdown

 ![]({{site.url}}/images/do_you_test_for_security_poll_results.png)

 ## Other answers

 On the poll there was also an open answer box where people can leave their own answer if non of the above fitted.

-{% blockquote %}
-No the application is deployed on Windows Server which is already secure
+> No the application is deployed on Windows Server which is already secure
-{% endblockquote %}

-{% blockquote %}
-Our managers don't care about that... sigh.
+> Our managers don't care about that... sigh.
-{% endblockquote %}

-{% blockquote %}
-I approach security from the development side (static analysis, code reviews etc) and don't expect later pentests lead by the same dev team to improve security, but I do run automated tools which have proved useless over time.
+> I approach security from the development side (static analysis, code reviews
+> etc) and don't expect later pentests lead by the same dev team to improve
-{% endblockquote %}

-{% blockquote %}
+> security, but I do run automated tools which have proved useless over time.

-I don't have enough time and money to invest in these.
+> I don't have enough time and money to invest in these.
 Is it possible to automate them?
-{% endblockquote %}

-{% blockquote %}
-It's a mix of "No time."/"No Budget" and another one you've not specified: "No knowledge" :-) Usually, we don't have the necessary knowledge to perform an efficient pen test session and in order to obtain that knowledge we should invest a too high amount of time.
-I know it's a vicious circle that in the long run doesn't pay very well :-)
+> It's a mix of "No time."/"No Budget" and another one you've not specified: "No
+> knowledge" :-) Usually, we don't have the necessary knowledge to perform an
+> efficient pen test session and in order to obtain that knowledge we should
+> invest a too high amount of time.
+I know it's a vicious circle that in the long
-{% endblockquote %}

-{% blockquote %}
+> run doesn't pay very well :-)

-No time.
+> No time.
 We are missing our deadlines.
-We don't have time to spent in security tests.
+We don't have time to spent in security
+> tests.
 We know what pentest is but we consciously decide to skip it.
+And pray
-And pray that no skilled hacker will ever turn his eyes to us.
+> that no skilled hacker will ever turn his eyes to us.
-{% endblockquote %}

-{% blockquote %}
-I wouldn't know how to perform penetration tests.
+> I wouldn't know how to perform penetration tests.
 But I would like to know more about them.
-{% endblockquote %}

 ## My comments

-Looking at the poll results I can see a good number of people (24%) that they run application security tests (their own or asking a freelance to do that).
-So, as average 2 out of 10 web applications out there are tested for security.
+Looking at the poll results I can see a good number of people (24%) that they So, as average 2 out of 10 web applications out there are tested for security.

 Other 8 out of 10 are not tested for security issues and the main reason is